ComradDoge/DogeShatteredLite/README.md

 # STEAM WORKSHOP DESCRIPTION
 [img] https://i.imgur.com/p7Fv1Z6.gif [/img]

 This is a much more LITE version of the main Shattered Mod I have.
 This is for people who want to play shattered in a more vanilla setting.
-There are still changes to add flavour to the mod.
+There are still changes to add flavour to the mod and for the shattered setting to work.

-[h1] Differences from the Main Mod [/h1]
-Vanilla:
-- Idea Groups
-- Estates
-- Ruler Personalities
-- Trade goods and buildings
-- Government Reforms

 [h1] Main Mod [/h1]
 Click [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2152606065] here [/url] to go to the main mod, this is the main mod I am maintaining and updating.